adonisjs/v5-docs/content/guides/security/signed-urls.md

+---
+summary: Learn how to create signed URLs using the Route module
+---

 Signed URLs provide a neat way to generate URLs with a hash signature appended to them.
 The hash ensures that the generated URL is not modified or tampered with.

 :::note